Ethnography and history

 So despite all these voluminous field reports on household Daoist groups in south China, details on their changing social lives and ritual practices since 1949 are sparse.
-Such work is hardly of a type that anthropologists would recognize as ethnography.
+Such work is hardly of a type that anthropologists would recognise as ethnography.
 The whole enterprise was made possible by observing ritual and collecting material in the field, but it still tends to focus on salvage; even the oral history there usually refers to recollections of the period before 1949.

 Ken Dean, while yielding to none in his historical erudition, was one of few to further document the 1980s’ ritual revival in detail.
 As he tellingly observes (Taoist ritual and popular cults of southeast China, p.18),

 I do not intend to contrast a sinologist’s dreamlike vision of an ideal traditional China made up of ritually self-contained culturally rich villages in opposition to a modern society deprived of essential cultural resources by the strict imposition of state control.